Manuel Seal: Career

 Manuel Seal was found by a manager while working with Grammy Award-winning artist Ann Nesby.
 He and Ann had known each other for years, as they are from the same two small towns.
 His manager had gotten him meetings in LA and he stayed there for three months working at BMG.
 He then moved back to Freeport.
 Soon thereafter, his manager set up meetings for him in Atlanta, Georgia.
 At the hotel one night, he was found by Jermaine Dupri in the lobby while playing the piano and singing.
 He had attracted a huge crowd and Jermaine signed him instantly.

 He began work with Al Jarreau.
 The first major success came with Xscape.
 Manuel wrote, produced and arranged their first album, Hummin' Comin' at 'Cha (1993).
 He wrote two #1's and a top 10 on that album.
 The surprise hit on that album was "Understanding", which Manuel wrote in his hotel room one night between sessions.

 Da Brat's Funkdafied (1994) was the next huge success for him.
 He is the vocals on the lead single "Funkdafied", and composed all the music on the album.
 It was the first time a female rapper reached Platinum status.
 TLC's CrazySexyCool (1994) sold 23 million copies worldwide.
 Manuel wrote three songs on that album.
 Usher's My Way (1997) album went 7× Platinum and Manuel wrote seven of the ten songs on the album, including "You Make Me Wanna", "My Way", and "Nice and Slow".
 Mariah Carey's Daydream (1995) album sold 25 million copies worldwide, making it one of the best-selling albums of all time.
-Manuel wrote "Always Be My Baby", among others.
+Manuel co-wrote "Always Be My Baby", among others.
 He went on to write numerous hits for Jagged Edge, Aretha Franklin, Destiny's Child, Bebe Winans, LSG, Johnny Gill, George Benson, Tamia, Aaron Hall, Mary J. Blige, Monica, Lionel Richie, Ashanti and Gerald Levert.

 Major success came with "My Boo" from Usher's Confessions (2004, Special Edition), which went on to sell more than 10 million copies in America.
 Seal also won a Grammy Award for his contribution on Mariah Carey's "We Belong Together" from The Emancipation of Mimi (2005).
 He continued with Mariah Carey's follow-up album E=MC² (2008), Usher's Here I Stand (2008), and Janet Jackson's 20 Y.O.
 (2006) and Discipline (2008).